artefactual/automation-tools/README.md

     sudo chown $USER /usr/lib/archivematica/automation-tools &&
     sudo chown $USER /usr/share/python/automation-tools/ &&
     sudo chown $USER /etc/archivematica/automation-tools/
     ```

-    In case of using the automation tools with a Docker setup the archivematica
-    user and group don't exist:

-    ```
-    sudo useradd archivematica
-    ```

 3. Clone the automation-tools repository into your `usr/lib` directory: